lucas-a-meyer/lucas-a-meyer.github.io/_posts/2021-07-02-how-to-fail-a-technical-phone-screen.md

 ---
 layout: post
-title: How to fail a technical phone screen
+title: "How to fail a technical phone screen"
 date: 2021-07-02 12:00 -0400
 categories: career, interviews
 ---